-Sector-specific risks were a recurring theme across all tax administrations.
-For example, in Finland it was identified that businesses in the sector often applied the VAT Act incorrectly.
-The tax administration chose to focus on the sector and carried out extensive audits on many businesses.
-Alongside, they also provided guidelines to business in the sector in order to improve their understanding of the VAT Act.
+Sector specific risks were a recurring theme across all tax administrations.
+For example, in Finland it was identified that businesses in the social security and healthcare service sector often applied the VAT Act in a wrong way.
+The tax administration chose to focus on the sector and carried out extensive audit on many businesses.
+Alongside, they also provided necessary guidelines to the sector in order to improve their understanding of the VAT Act.
 As a result, there has been a notable improvement in the submission of VAT reimbursement claims by businesses in the sector.
 Finland is now carrying out a similar exercise in the financial services sector.